Benefits Investigation Support

 Benefits Investigation Form

-A sample letter that you can submit with either the initial claim to support the medical necessity of treatment with YONDELIS® for your patient or submit to support the medical necessity of treatment with YONDELIS® when requesting reconsideration of a denied claim.
+Submit a letter of medical necessity with either the initial claim to support the medical necessity of treatment with YONDELIS® for your patient or submit it to support the medical necessity of treatment with YONDELIS® when requesting reconsideration of a denied claim.

 YONDELIS® (trabectedin) is indicated for the treatment of patients with unresectable or metastatic liposarcoma or leiomyosarcoma who received a prior anthracycline-containing regimen.